Locations:

 How is bronchopulmonary dysplasia treated?

-The goal of bronchopulmonary dysplasia treatment is to eliminate the use of supplemental oxygen as soon as possible.
+The goal of bronchopulmonary dysplasia treatment is to wean your baby off supplemental oxygen as soon as possible.
 Treatment improves your baby’s lung function and their ability to breathe on their own.
-Treatment includes:
+Treatment may include:

-• Restricting fluid with diuretic medicines to reduce the amount of fluid in their lungs.
+• Diuretics.
+Diuretics help reduce the amount of fluid in and around your baby’s lungs.

-• Surgically inserting a tube into your baby’s windpipe to help them breathe (tracheostomy).
+• Tracheostomy.
+If your baby has a severe case of BPD, their provider may surgically insert this tube into your baby’s windpipe to help them breathe.

 How soon after treatment will my baby be able to breathe on their own?